Popular loaded cinnamon bun chain offering a sweet BOGO deal next week | Dished

-On Tuesday, October 4, customers can treat themselves to this Buy One Get One Free roll deal.
+On Tuesday, October 4, customers can treat themselves to their Buy One Get One Free roll deal.

 Known for its variety of create-your-own cinnamon rolls and other sweet treats, Cinnaholic offers 40 different frosting varieties and decadent topping options.
 Some of the frostings include coffee, lemon, chai, and peanut butter, and some of the topping choices are brownie bites, pecans, cookie dough, and strawberries, to name just a handful.